Jason Bateman

 Jason Kent Bateman (born January 14, 1969) is an American actor.
-He is known for his roles as Michael Bluth in the Fox / Netflix sitcom Arrested Development (2003–2019) and Marty Byrde in the Netflix crime drama series Ozark (2017–2022), as well as for his work in numerous comedy films.
-His accolades include a Golden Globe Award and a Primetime Emmy Award.
+He is known for his roles as Michael Bluth in the Fox/Netflix sitcom Arrested Development (2003–2019), Nick Wilde in the Disney’s Zootopia franchise (2016–present), and Marty Byrde in the Netflix crime drama series Ozark (2017–2022), as well as for his work in numerous comedy films.
+His accolades include a Golden Globe Award and two Primetime Emmy Awards.

 Bateman began his career as a child actor, appearing on television in the early 1980s on shows such as the NBC drama series Little House on the Prairie from 1981 to 1982 and The Hogan Family from 1986 to 1991.
 Bateman's early film roles include Teen Wolf Too (1987) and Necessary Roughness (1991) before taking supporting roles in The Break-Up (2006), Juno (2007), Hancock (2008), and Up in the Air (2009).

-He filled starring roles in the comedies The Switch (2010), The Change-Up (2011), Horrible Bosses (2011), Identity Thief (2013), This Is Where I Leave You (2014), Horrible Bosses 2 (2014), Office Christmas Party (2016), and Game Night (2018).
-He also played dramatic roles in The Gift (2015), The Outsider (2020), Air (2023), and Carry-On (2024).
-He also voiced Nick Wilde in the Disney animated films Zootopia (2016) and its upcoming 2025 sequel.
+Bateman went on to star in various successful comedy films such as The Switch (2010), The Change-Up (2011), Horrible Bosses (2011), Identity Thief (2013), This Is Where I Leave You (2014), Horrible Bosses 2 (2014), Office Christmas Party (2016), and Game Night (2018).
+He expanded into dramatic roles with The Gift (2015), The Outsider (2020), Air (2023), and Carry-On (2024).

 Bateman made his directorial debut with an episode of The Hogan Family, at the time setting the record for the youngest director in the Directors Guild of America.
-He has since directed and starred in the films Bad Words (2013) and The Family Fang (2015), and the television crime dramas Ozark, The Outsider (2020), and Black Rabbit (2025).
+He has since directed and starred in the films Bad Words (2013) and The Family Fang (2015), and the television series Ozark, The Outsider (2020), Black Rabbit (2025), and DTF St. Louis (2026).
 Bateman was awarded the Primetime Emmy Award for Outstanding Directing for a Drama Series in 2019 for his direction on Ozark.

 Early life

 Bateman was born in Rye, New York, and was four years old when his family moved to Salt Lake City, Utah, and later to California.
 His mother, Victoria Elizabeth, was a flight attendant for Pan Am who was originally from Shrewsbury in the United Kingdom.
 His father, Kent Bateman, is an American actor, writer, and director of film and television.
 His older sister is actress Justine Bateman.

 Bateman, like many child actors, attended Brighton Hall School, without graduating.
 In an interview with Wired Magazine, Bateman admitted that he never received his diploma due to not finishing his finals while filming Teen Wolf Too.

-Bateman and Justine's earnings from their television shows were a significant income source for their parents, allowing the family to afford their home and other essentials.
+Bateman's and Justine's earnings from their television shows were a significant income source for their parents, allowing the family to afford their home and other essentials.
 The reliance on a portion of Bateman's earnings from acting caused him to feel anxious and under pressure to keep roles and remain in the acting industry as a whole.
 As an actor, Bateman was managed by his father until he was 20, when the business relationship was dissolved.